Business Setup and Registrations Services

 As an registered agents we make lodgements to ASIC registers on behalf of our our client companies.

-Four main structures
+Four main business structures

 The owner is a sole proprietor who controls and manages the business.
 This structure is appropriate where the business is small, and the capital investment is minimal.